mborenstein-goodberry-nurse/Dnd-Notes/Omnomicon/Classes/Monk/Way of Shadow.md

 ### Shadow Arts

 Starting when you choose this tradition at 3rd level, you can use your ki to duplicate the effects of certain spells.
-As an action, you can spend 2 ki points to cast _[darkness](https://dnd5e.wikidot.com/spell:darkness)_, _[darkvision](https://dnd5e.wikidot.com/spell:darkvision)_, _[pass without trace](https://dnd5e.wikidot.com/spell:pass-without-trace)_, or _[silence](https://dnd5e.wikidot.com/spell:silence)_, without providing material components.
-Additionally, you gain the _[minor illusion](https://dnd5e.wikidot.com/spell:minor-illusion)_ cantrip if you don't already know it.
+As an [[action]], you can spend 2 ki points to cast *[[darkness]]*, _[[darkvision]]_, _[[pass without trace]]_, or _[[silence]]_, without providing material components.
+Additionally, you gain the _[[minor illusion]]_ cantrip if you don't already know it.

 ### Shadow Step

 At 6th level, you gain the ability to step from one shadow into another.
-When you are in dim light or darkness, as a bonus action you can teleport up to 60 feet to an unoccupied space you can see that is also in dim light or darkness.
-You then have advantage on the first melee attack you make before the end of the turn.
+When you are in dim light or darkness, as a [[bonus action]] you can teleport up to **60 feet** to an unoccupied space you can see that is also in dim light or darkness.
+You then have [[advantage]] on the first melee attack you make before the end of the turn.

 ### Cloak of Shadows

 By 11th level, you have learned to become one with the shadows.
-When you are in an area of dim light or darkness, you can use your action to become invisible.
-You remain invisible until you make an attack, cast a spell, or are in an area of bright light.
+When you are in an area of dim light or darkness, you can use your [[action]] to become [[invisible]].
+You remain [[invisible]] until you make an attack, cast a spell, or are in an area of bright light.

 ### Opportunist

 At 17th level, you can exploit a creature's momentary distraction when it is hit by an attack.
-Whenever a creature within 5 feet of you is hit by an attack made by a creature other than you, you can use your reaction to make a melee attack against that creature.
+Whenever a creature within **5 feet** of you is hit by an attack made by a creature other than you, you can use your [[reaction]] to make a melee attack against that creature.